Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 Figure 1.
 How the Mutual Aid Sudan Coalition ensures more resources reach communities by reducing intermediary overhead compared to traditional aid systems.

 The Coalition makes clear how different this model is from traditional aid.
 In the international system, donor money flows through multiple intermediaries—UN agencies, international NGOs, national NGOs—each layer consuming resources and time before a fraction of the funds reach communities.
 By the time $100 of donor funds trickle down, barely $50 makes it to the people on the ground (Mutual Aid Sudan Coalition, 2025a).
 ERRs bypass this chain entirely.
-Money flows directly to communities, where it is spent transparently and immediately.
+Money flows directly to communities, where they spend it transparently and immediately.
 There are no bureaucratic bottlenecks, no donor-centred reporting cycles, only survival with dignity.

 The results are striking.
 According to the Coalition’s Legatum Foundation report, between March and May 2025, ERRs disbursed $215,000 to 36 activity plans across 12 states, reaching 185,182 people.
 The average cost per individual was just $1.16—a fraction of what international agencies spend (Mutual Aid Sudan Coalition, 2025b).
 Projects ranged from nutrition screening and emergency feeding in famine zones to mobile health clinics in bombed-out villages to six solar-powered water pumps in Al Jazirah that restored clean water for over 16,000 people.
 Communities themselves contributed labour and in-kind support, showing that solidarity, not foreign aid, sustains life.